apache/tvm-rfcs/rfcs/0031-devices-api.md

 [reference-level-explanation]: #reference-level-explanation

 ## Entrypoint
-The entrypoint API defined in [Embedded C Runtime Interface](https://discuss.tvm.apache.org/t/rfc-utvm-embedded-c-runtime-interface/9951) is augmented with the `devices` structure which contains implemented `tvm_device_t` `struct`s for each device used by the network:
+The entrypoint API defined in [Embedded C Runtime Interface](https://discuss.tvm.apache.org/t/rfc-utvm-embedded-c-runtime-interface/9951) is augmented with the `tvm_mynetwork_devices` structure which contains implemented `tvm_device_t` `struct`s for each device used by the network:
 ```
 typedef struct {
     struct tvm_device_woofles_t* woofles